ComPWA/compwa.github.io/docs/develop.md

 they offer only limited configuration options, as to make formatting as conform as possible.

-{ref}`develop:Pre-commit` performs some additional formatting jobs.
+{ref}`develop:Prek` performs some additional formatting jobs.
 For instance, it formats Jupyter notebooks with [nbQA](https://github.com/nbQA-dev/nbQA) and strips them of any output cells with [`nbstripout`](https://github.com/kynan/nbstripout).